greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 It’s not about whether or not we trust Google.
 It’s about whether we acknowledge that we don’t get to make that choice, someone else makes that choice, regardless of what the laws or policies say.
 Towards what we can actually do, I think we need to actually secure ourselves.

 I have in my pocket here a cryptographic telephone which actually helpfully told me that there was some interception‑like capabilities in this building.
 Just a side note.
 It might be a bug, but maybe it’s a feature.
 This phone—short of breaking into it when I make a phone call—no one here, short of a mathematical breakthrough, is going to be able to intercept it.
-I have a couple different encrypted text messaging programs, I have the TOR projects, TOR Orbot program, Cryptophone, RedPhone, TecSecure, some other things.
+I have a couple different encrypted text messaging programs, I have the TOR projects, TOR Orbot program, Cryptophone, RedPhone, TextSecure, some other things.

 Actually doing research into how to build decentralized distributed secure systems that are freely specified, openly specified, with no back doors, with no ability to coerce the developers into adding back doors; to actually embrace the idea of liberal democracy, and drive it home that we have the right to speak freely–that is something that I think which we really can do.
 It’s not like a pipe dream.
 It exists right here, and you don’t have it probably.